-It’s been said the term has roots in a Steve Jobs quote, “real artists ship”, and the term was used heavily in Seth Godin’s book Linchpin.
+It’s been said the term has roots in a Steve Jobs quote, “real artists ship”, and the term was used heavily in Seth’s book Linchpin.

 The real depth of the term is a bit nuanced, and in a literal sense, it means to publish and put a project out in the world.

-The importance of shipping stems from the experience creatives have as they approach a deadline, the growing fear of failure as a project nears completion.
+The importance of shipping stems from the experience creatives have as they approach a deadline, and the growing fear you feel as a project nears completion.

 It’s related to that resistance we feel.
 The part where our primitive survival brain tries to protect us by saying “this might not work”, “this might not be good enough” and other limiting beliefs.

 This is what Seth calls “the lizard brain”, and what Steven Pressfield calls ‘the resistance” in his book The War of Art.
 It’s all about how to overcome resistance to putting your work in the world and just shipping it.